gzaber/notes_app/README.md

 # notes_app

-A simple notes app based on following concept:
+A simple notes app based on the following concept:
 https://dribbble.com/shots/11875872-A-simple-and-lightweight-note-app

 ## Table of contents